deltabayou/deltabayou.github.io/_shorts/short02.md

 He should have taken a carriage perhaps, or even a horse.
 But he had wanted to stretch his legs, to feel the solid earth beneath his feet, to walk the roads of his boyhood.
 And to forget, of course.
 To pretend the war had never happened, that he had never seen the blood or smelt it against the baking earth.
 It was odd to be here now, to be home again, where the scent of wildflowers tickled his nose instead of the scent of unwashed men.

 He wondered, somewhere at the back of his mind, if that wasn’t the real reason he had gone into town on foot.
 He had felt the humid languor in the air before leaving.
 And when the first light drops had fallen like small pins in the streets, he could have rushed home before the downpour.
-But perhaps he had lingered on ulterior motives-- to avoid the whole meeting.
+But perhaps he had lingered on ulterior motives--to avoid the whole meeting.
 To keep pretending that he was simply himself, not a soldier returned home, distinguished, and now in sudden need, according to his family, of a wife.

 It wasn’t that Marlowe wished to disappoint his parents.
 It was just that he wasn’t interested in what they wanted.
 The poor girl they were trying to fling at him, a certain Miss Katherine Jennings...
 It wasn’t her fault, either.
 He did not want a wife; he wanted time.
 But to try explaining that to his parents… they simply didn't understand.